-A seasoned and inspirational team leader, Bogi brings 25+ years' experience from PricewaterhouseCoopers and executive finance roles with multiple international organisations to her role as CFO for Poland, where she plans to help develop a strong local team and build CTP's presence in CEE's largest economy.
+A seasoned and inspirational team leader, Bogi brings 25+ years' experience from PricewaterhouseCoopers PWC and finance executive roles from multiple international organizations to her role as CFO for Poland, where she plans to help develop α strong local team and build CTP's presence in CEE's largest economy.
 She also brings an entrepreneurial spirit to CTP Poland, having incubated her own businesses in the US, which provided her an owner's view on business opportunities and risk.